sebs/self-organization-constitution/values.md

 ### Respect

 Everyone gives and feels the respect they deserve as a valued team member.
 Everyone contributes value even if it's simply enthusiasm.
 Developers respect the expertise of the customers and vice versa.
 Management respects our right to accept responsibility and receive authority over our own work.

+### Courage

+We will tell the truth about progress and estimates.
+We don't document excuses for failure because we plan to succeed.
+We don't fear anything because no one ever works alone.
+We will adapt to changes when ever they happen.